GenericMappingTools/remote-datasets/docs/earth-geoid.rst

 See :gmt-docs:`GMT remote dataset usage <datasets/remote-data.html#usage>` for when resolution codes are optional or required.
 All of these data will, when downloaded, be placed in your ~/.gmt/server directory, with the earth_geoid files being placed in an ``earth/earth_geoid`` sub-directory.
-If you do not specify a CPT, the default CPT for this data set will be used (*turbo*)
+If you do not specify a CPT, the default CPT for this dataset (the GMT master *turbo* CPT) will be used.

 Technical Information
 ~~~~~~~~~~~~~~~~~~~~~